 But no servant was present to engage in this task.
 Meanwhile, the disciples were anticipating their imminent positions in the new government of the kingdom.
 They weren't looking for low posiitons but high ones.
-None were anxious to volunteer to wash the feet of the others, because to engage in that task was viewed as taking a low and menial position, one certainly not fitting for kingdom officials.
+None were anxious to volunteer to wash the feet of the others, because to engage in that task was viewed as taking a low and menial position, certainly not one fitting for kingdom officials.

 What strange, strong feelings must have filled that room.
 Jesus was the King!
 He would be the new Ruler of Israel!
 He would destroy the heathen Roman occupiers.
 Who was higher than Jesus?